 |Recommended Tank Size:||20 gallons|

-The Mexican Turbo Snail is a bulky saltwater snail that is an algae-cleaning powerhouse.
+Coming from the Turbo genus, the Mexican Turbo Snail is a bulky saltwater snail that is an algae-cleaning powerhouse.

 These snails will tirelessly roam your reef tank for all types of algae to munch on.